SaraSanSan/AI-learning/IBM-AI-DA_1_DataAnalytics&GenAI.md

     " Write a <…> code to replace missing values with <…..> in the dataset " " Replace the missing values <…> in the <…> and save the updated dataset "

-    _Write a python code to replace missing values with mean values in the dataset (ChatGPT)_ _Replace the missing values with the mean value in the Screen_size_cm column and save the updated dataset (ChatCSV)_
+    Ex: Write a python code to replace missing values with mean values in the dataset (ChatGPT)
+    Ex: Replace the missing values with the mean value in the Screen_size_cm column and save the updated dataset (ChatCSV)

 Join two tables: